 - Attend the Australian Embassy Lima at your designated booking time.

 Cancelling or rescheduling your appointment

-- The Embassy will send an email notifications through setmore.com each time an appointment is booked – it will contain an appointment cancellation/modification link and will appear as per below:
+- The Embassy will send an email notification through setmore.com each time an appointment is booked – it will contain an appointment cancellation/modification link and will appear as per below:

 - If you want to modify an appointment, click "Reschedule" and you will receive a message on a new tab allowing you to modify the appointment.

 - If you want to cancel an appointment, click "Cancel Appointment" and you will receive a message on a new tab asking you to confirm cancellation.

-- If you require assistance, please contact the Embassy (see our contact details above) during standard office hours.
+- If you require assistance, please contact the Embassy (see our contact details above) during our office hours.

 Fees vary month to month.
-All fees are in USD and can only be paid by Mastercard, Visa or American Express.
+All fees are in US dollars and can be paid by Mastercard, Visa or American Express.

 Australian Honorary Consulate in La Paz, Bolivia

 Av.
 Montenegro #961